-Depending on the compilation options, and HPy extension can target three different ABIs:
+Depending on the compilation options, an HPy extension can target three different ABIs:

 - CPython ABI In this mode, HPy is implemented as a set of C macros and static inline functions which translate the HPy API into the CPython API at compile time.
 The result is a compiled extension which is indistinguishable from a "normal" one and can be distributed using all the standard tools and will run at the very same speed.
-The ABI tag is defined by the version of CPython which is used to compile it (e.g., cpython-37m), - HPy Universal ABI As the name suggests, the HPy Universal ABI is designed to be loaded and executed by a variety of different Python implementations.
-Compiled extensions can be loaded unmodified on all the interpreters which supports it.
+The ABI tag is defined by the version of CPython which is used to compile it (e.g., cpython-37m). - HPy Universal ABI As the name suggests, the HPy Universal ABI is designed to be loaded and executed by a variety of different Python implementations.
+Compiled extensions can be loaded unmodified on all the interpreters which support it.
 PyPy and GraalPython support it natively.
-CPython supports it by using the hpy. universal package, and there is a small speed penalty compared to the CPython ABI.
+CPython supports it by using the hpy.universal package, and there is a small speed penalty compared to the CPython ABI.
 The ABI tag has not been formally defined yet. - HPy Hybrid ABI To allow an incremental transition to HPy, it is possible to use both HPy and Python/C API calls in the same extension.
 In this case, it is not possible to target the Universal ABI because the resulting compiled library also needs to be compatible with a specific CPython version.
-The ABI tag will be something like hpy-1_cpython-37m.
-Note: the tag is not implemented yet.
-Currently, the approach to use HPy in hybrid mode is to build the extension in HPy universal mode, which, for now, still allows mixing the HPy and CPython APIs.
-Extensions mixing the HPy and CPython APIs will not work on Pythons that do not support the hybrid ABI.
+The ABI tag will be something like